olegbukatchuk/bukatchuk.ru/index.md

 <img class="profile-picture" src="olegbukatchuk.png">

 Hi!
-I am a Site Reabilityy Engineer & and technical lead on several high-load web projects.
+I am a Site Reability Engineer & and technical lead on several high-load web projects.
+I implement DevOps practices and the IaC approach in teams of different sizes and focus.

 You can find my source code on [GitHub](https://github.com/olegbukatchuk)